SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/tehtris_edr.md

 ## Overview

-Tehtris EDR is a security product to monitor, detects and mitigates threats on endpoints.
+Tehtris EDR is a security product to monitor, detect and mitigate threats on endpoints.
 It reduces the attack surface and prevent attacks.
-Combined with Tehtris EPP, it detects malwares and prevent exploits on your devices.

 This setup guide shows how to forward events produced by Tehtris EDR to SEKOIA.IO.